Relintai/pandemonium_engine_docs/development/compiling/compiling_for_android.md

    -  You can download a build from `ojdkbuild ( https://github.com/ojdkbuild/ojdkbuild )`_.

+See also:
-.. seealso:: To get the Godot source code for compiling, see
+ To get the Godot source code for compiling, see
              `doc_getting_source`.

              For a general overview of SCons usage for Godot, see